• Skip to primary navigation

 • Preheat your oven to 425°F and line a sheet pan with foil.
 Grease the sheet pan generously with cooking spray.

 • Add the sweet potato to the bowl of a food processor.
-Pulse several times until the sweet potato is chopped up in fine pieces.
+Pulse several times until the sweet potato is chopped up in fine pieces, about the size of oats.

 • Add the soyrizo and cheese to the sweet potato and pulse 3-4 times until combined.